abeakkas/ipho-unofficial.org/src/README.md

 ```
 python3 name_analysis.py
 ```
-Reports same country participants a year or two apart whose names look alike: reordered, missing a middle name, or spelled differently.
-Handy for catching data entry slip ups and repeat participants for the hall of fame.
+Reports same-country participants a year or two apart whose names look alike: reordered or spelled differently.
+Handy for catching data-entry slip-ups and repeat participants for the hall of fame.

 ## Notes
 * Fahim Tajwar@2017 and Mohammad Fahim Tajwar@2014 from Bangladesh are not the same person